The Revised PS4 Pro (CUH-7200) Is Quieter Than Previous Models

-The Revised PlayStation 4 Pro (CUH-7200) Is Quieter Than Previous Models
+The Revised PlayStation 4 Pro CUH-7200 Is Quieter Than Previous Models (Update)

 Sony recently launched a revised version of its PlayStation 4 Pro console, a Digital Foundry review of which finds that it’s the quietest Pro in the market, offering a “night and day” improvement over the launch unit in terms of noise.